IgnasiLucas/fly/README.md

 'features' (a.k.a. exact sequence variants).
 I also produced a heatmap to visualize the whole abundance table.
 See the report [here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/fly/blob/master/results/2019-11-25/ExploreData.html)

+Unfortunately, the tables from the *reactable* package do not work in the link above.
+Please, download the 2019-11-25/ExploreData.html file and open it in your browser.

 There are 2472 exact sequence variants.
 The most frequent abundance is also the lowest, 2 observations in one sample.
 I suspect that a de-noising procedure with pooled samples would detect many more, low-frequency variants.